 Rejection of a health claim for isomaltulose

-Draft Commission Regulation refusing to authorise a health claim made on foods, other than those referring to the reduction of disease risk and to children's development and health
+Commission Regulation (EU) 2024/2105 of 31 July 2024 refusing to authorise a health claim made on foods, other than those referring to the reduction of disease risk and to children’s development and health

 Update

-The European Commission has informed the World Trade Organization Technical Barriers to Trade (WTO TBT) Committee (G/TBT/N/EU/1025) that it will reject a health claim on isomaltulose as a source of glucose to the normal energy-yielding metabolism because the claim conveys a conflicting and confusing message to consumers.
+The European Commission has rejected a health claim for isomaltulose as a source of glucose to the normal energy-yielding metabolism, because the claim conveys a conflicting and confusing message to consumers.

 What is changing?